 What Does it Mean to be a Learner-Centered Teacher

-According to an article found here at EdTechReview.in, “In student-centered classrooms, students are the focus and they play the center role where they are actively engaged in their learning process in a collaborative nature along with their peers and under the guidance of their teacher.”
+According to an article found here at EdTechReview.in, “In student-centered classrooms, students are the focus and they play the central role where they are actively engaged in their learning process in a collaborative nature along with their peers and under the guidance of their teacher.”

 Isn’t all learning focused on the student?
 The answer is a polite, “ no.”

-In my opinion, what makes student-centered learning a cut above traditional learning is the collaborative nature of the process, accountable talk between students and independent learning centers.
+In my opinion, what makes student-centered learning a cut above traditional learning is the collaborative nature of the process, accountable talk between students, and independent learning centers.

 Sometimes life hands you an experience you don’t understand until many years later.
 This is one of them in my life.